As Antibiotic Failure Grows, Poop Pills Filling the VoidNatural Remedies

 For patients suffering from C-diff infections, they are given an antibiotic to kill off as much C-diff as possible a few days before the treatment with the poop pills.
 In addition, the morning of the treatment, the patients have a cleansing water enema to allow the new bacteria coming in via the oral fecal transplant to have “a clean slate” to repopulate the gut with beneficial microbes.

 The single treatment requires the patient to down 24-36 capsules in one sitting.

 Oh yes, it does – with flying colors!

 Dr. Louie described the results of his work at IDWeek, an infectious disease conference in San Francisco.
 Of 27 patients treated all who had experienced at least 4 C-diff infections in the past, not a single one had a C-diff relapse after treatment with the poop pills!

 Margaret Corbin, one of Dr. Louie’s patients, had this to say about her suffering with C-diff and recovery:

 “It lasted for two years.
 It was horrible.
 I thought I was dying.
 I couldn’t eat.
 Every time I ate anything or drank water I was into the bathroom.
 I never went anywhere, I stayed home all the time.”

-Ms. Corbin’s daughter served as her donor and after a single treatment with the fecal pills made by Dr. Louie two years ago, Corbin said, “I’ve been perfectly fine since.”
+Ms. Corbin’s daughter served as her donor and after a single treatment with the poop pills made by Dr. Louie two years ago, Corbin said, “I’ve been perfectly fine since.”